Subcision For Acne Scars

-Medical grade Acne Scar Subcision (By Dr. Sagoo only)
+Medical Grade Subcision For Acne Scars (By Dr. Sagoo only)

 This helps to release the scar tissue and, improve the appearance of the scar and stimulate new collagen production.
 Dr Sagoo is highly skilled in advanced subcision and perfected techniques to free scar tissue and has carried out several thousand medical subcision procedures over 20 years.